 - Keep your operating system updated with the latest security patches.
 Run the system update utility at least weekly. - Keep your email program updated with the latest security patches.
 In addition, avoid opening email containing attachments, or opening files sent through chat rooms, whenever possible. - Install a virus checker and keep it updated. - Avoid providing web or file-sharing services over your Telephony Gateway.
 Besides certain vulnerability problems, most cable companies prohibit running servers on consumer-level accounts and may suspend your account for violating your terms of service. - Use the cable company's mail servers for sending email. - Avoid using proxy software unless you are certain that it is not open for abuse by other Internet users (some are shipped open by default).
 Criminals can take advantage of open proxies to hide their identity when breaking into other computers or sending spam.
-If you have an open proxy, your cable company may suspend your account to protect the rest of the network. - The TG1662 ships with wireless LAN security set by default (for the same reasons that you should run only secured proxies).
-See the security label on your product (shown on image at the left) for the factory security settings.
-If you need to modify the default wireless security settings, see Configuring Your Wireless Connection.
+If you have an open proxy, your cable company may suspend your account to protect the rest of the network. - If you use the wireless LAN, make sure you enable wireless security on the Telephony Gateway (for the same reasons that you should run only secured proxies).
+See Connection.